signalcdn/16PF/README.md

 I took a Psychology Minor in school so that I could learn about people and how myself and others relate to one another.
 I have had great struggles with my identity growing up, and I still don't know how I fit into the big picture or what kind of people are actually like me.
 I've always wanted to survey people, but knew I was lacking both hard and soft skills required to create positive impacts with my work.

 * I would like to do something with data that does not involve the gamification of a metric with consequences that are not intuitively positive (unclear or intuitively negative)
-* I would like to take advantage of my speed x depth multiplier at my optimal depth (medium complexity, high flow)
+* I would like to take advantage of my speed x depth multiplier at an optimal depth (medium complexity, high flow)
 * I would like to drive introspection in people, not comparison
 * I would like to optimize learning to, ironically, make it brainless - Granular proximal zone of development
-* I am extremely outgoing but I can't operate at my social energy level for long.
+* I need to be on a [maker's schedule.](http://www.paulgraham.com/makersschedule.html) I am extremely outgoing but I can't operate at my social energy level for long.
 Product Ownership is too draining if I end up on too much of a manager schedule.

 ## Questions